 In order to protect the value of ESN's Research product, a strict clients' authentication process has been implemented and occurs through the main research distribution providers.

 Equity ExecutionESN offers clients execution on both large caps and small & mid caps, leveraging off its presence in several European countries and markets.
 All Members are electronically connected via Direct Market Access and Electronic Desk Access through a common infrastructure platform.
 Each Member has signed a specific service level agreement with the other Members.
 Members' investment in trading platforms allows them to meet regulators and clients' expectations in terms of execution, offering the best execution across multiple venues with the use of SOR (Smart Order Routing) and of algorithmic applications.
 ESN is a natural liquidity pool in which the combination of local information is another key aspect of cooperation.
 Some facilitation of clients' block-crossing activity, although limited, has been introduced by several Members. a large and detailed programme of analyst visits, corporate road shows and seminars throughout the year, in order to bring ESN's best investment ideas to the clients.
 Such a large pipeline of marketing meetings helps enhance ESN's brand visibility and awareness in the market.

 Other business activities

-Leveraging on the existing relationships amongst the Members courtesy of ESN, dedicated teams of professionals have been set up with representatives from all interested Members.
-The people in those working groups are in regular contact with each other; they organise physical meetings, conference calls, bilateral contacts, etc. with the aim of creating business opportunities amongst the groups.
+Dedicated working groups of professionals were set up with representatives from the interested Members.
+The people of those working groups established regular contact with each other both as a group (they organise regular conference calls and physical meetings) or bilaterally, with the aim of creating business opportunities among them.

-On the primary markets, the ESN has helped each Member to enhance its own "placing power" outside its domestic territory.
-Such enlarged distribution capacity, although indirectly through the other Members of ESN, has helped each Member to change its profile from a purely domestic player to an innovative pan-European one.
+On the primary markets specifically, ESN helped each Member to enhance its own "placing power" outside its domestic territory.
+Such enlarged distribution capacity, although indirectly through the other Members of ESN, helped each Member to change its profile from a purely domestic player to an innovative pan-European one.